aa-fiu-classes/tcn-6430-web/lab-2-https.md

 Using tools provided by Let's Encrypt CA (actually, these are now tools following [ACME standard](https://tools.ietf.org/html/rfc8555)), the process is quite simple and involves just running a few commands.
 Before these automation tools, it involved a lot of manual generation of certificates, certificate requests, manually sending to a CA, and then properly configuring your apache server to use those certificates.

+Instructions below assume you are working with `http-1` or `http-2` instance from lab-1, which use Ubuntu 18.04 Linux VMs.
+If you are using a different environment (for the lab or in other environment), you can follow the official instructions provided on [certbot website](https://certbot.eff.org/).

 ## Tasks

 ### Ensure Firewall Rules